Pension Bible

 Auto-enrolment imposes an additional cost protection: the FCA caps total charges on default workplace pension funds at 0.75% per year.
 No such cap applies to individual SIPPs or personal pensions.

-For an active contributor whose employer has negotiated a good workplace pension rate, it's hard for any retail SIPP to beat it on total cost alone.
+For an active contributor whose employer has negotiated a good workplace pension rate, a retail SIPP may not be lower cost on total charges alone.

 The workplace pension cost advantage narrows or disappears in several situations:

 Large accumulated pots.
-Workplace default funds almost always charge a percentage fee with no cap.
+Workplace default funds often charge a percentage fee with no cap.
 A 0.4% charge on a £500,000 pot is £2,000/year.
-A flat-fee SIPP at £5.99/month is £71.88/year.
-The difference — nearly £1,928/year — compounds materially over a 10–20 year horizon.
-This is why many higher earners move old workplace pension balances to a SIPP as they accumulate, even while continuing to contribute into the active workplace scheme.
+A flat-fee SIPP at about £252/year is roughly 0.05% before fund charges.
+The difference can compound materially over a 10–20 year horizon, which is why some savers compare old workplace pension balances against capped or flat-fee SIPP platforms while continuing active workplace contributions.

 Fund choice.
 Most workplace default funds offer a limited investment menu, typically a handful of lifestyle/multi-asset profiles.
 A SIPP gives access to a much broader fund range.
-For an investor who wants to hold a specific passive tracker, sector allocation, or alternative investment not available in the workplace scheme, a SIPP is the only option.
+For an investor comparing a specific passive tracker, sector allocation, or alternative investment not available in the workplace scheme, a SIPP or another personal pension route may be relevant.
 Our guide to SIPPs covers the investment scope in more detail.

 Consolidation of old pots.
-If you have multiple old workplace pensions from previous employers, consolidating them into a single low-cost SIPP reduces admin and often cuts total fees.
-A SIPP is typically the natural consolidation vehicle.
+If you have multiple old workplace pensions from previous employers, consolidation can reduce admin and may cut total fees.
+A SIPP is one possible consolidation route, but transfer charges, protected benefits, guarantees and advice requirements need checking first.

 Self-employed or no employer scheme.
-If you don't have access to an employer scheme, a SIPP is the default vehicle.
+If you don't have access to an employer scheme, a SIPP is one common personal-pension route.
 There's no alternative bulk pricing mechanism.

 The employer contribution advantage